Sign in

 remote work productivity

+Research has shown staying motivating is considered one of the primary challenges when working from home.
 Many remote workers initially struggle to switch off.
 Similarly, many also struggle for motivation.
 With an office there is a clear distinction – when you lack motivation you can show up, be there in person, and then go home.
 That is a day’s work even if productivity was zero.
 So don’t feel too bad if you are not always super productive at home.

 Many remote workers worry how they can stay motivated with all the distractions of home?
-Or they somehow feel it is cheating to roll out of bed and work in pyjamas?
+Or they somehow feel it is cheating to roll out of bed and work in pajamas?
 Remember, you weren’t super productive every day in the office either.

 Self motivation doesn’t come overnight, especially if you don’t like your job.
 But spend 6 – 12 months remote working and you soon learn how to motivate yourself to get things done.
 This skill develops naturally because you want to maximise the opportunity for a better work-life balance.
-Life await when you find the motivation to finish the workt.
+Life await when you find the motivation to finish the work.
 And life is a better motivation than anything available in an office.

 remote work self motivation

-Work remotely and there are countless tasks to complete in the same place.
 Like feeding the dog, writing an email, watering the plants, completing the latest work campaign, making lunch, a call with your boss, doing the laundry, and another ten things to do home and at work.
 As home life and work life merge into one you will find strategies to separate and complete tasks.

 remote work task management